 Master classes have been running at Charles Darwin School for many years and provide students in Years 5 and 6 with enrichment opportunities in a variety of subjects.
-Staff at Charles Darwin School liaise with primary colleagues to devise a programme where students are invited to participate in a course of lessons in a range of subject areas including:
+Staff at Charles Darwin School liaise with primary colleagues to devise a programme where students are invited to participate in a course of lessons in a range of subject areas which can include:

-English Maths Biology Chemistry Physics French ICT Technology PE Dance Humanities
+English

+Maths

+Science

+French

+ICT

+Technology

+PE

+Dance

+Humanities

 These activities provide opportunities for students to be exposed to a range of subjects and enrichment activities.
 It is also another important opportunity for students to get a feel for secondary school life whilst meeting and engaging with learners from other primary schools.
 These activities take place throughout the year in three-week blocks and are usually project-based to support the learning up to Key Stage 2 and provide a platform for inspiration and discovery to Key Stage 3 and beyond.
-Master classes take place on a Wednesday afternoon from 3.45 - 5.00 p.m.
-Details are made available through Year 5 and 6 teachers at the Primary Schools.
+Details are made available through Year 5 and 6 teachers at the named feeder Primary Schools.